threefoldtecharchive/jumpscaleX_threebot/ThreeBotPackages/tfgrid/registry/wiki/readme.md

 ## Goal

 Anyone can register any piece of information, structured or not. encrypted or not.
-We can call it "bcdb public interface".
+We can call it "BCDB public interface".

 ## Features

-- Register anytype of information (website, blog, wiki, doc, solutionpackage, threebotpackage).
+- Register any type of information (website, blog, wiki, doc, solutionpackage, threebotpackage).
 - Registered info could be encrypted or public.
 - If data is encrypted only authors and readers can access it.
 - Data is signed using `NACL` by the 3Bot's private key signature and verified with his verify key.